opnfv/apex/docs/installation-instructions/baremetal.rst

     - opnfv-apex-opendaylight-sfc - OpenDaylight SFC support **
     - opnfv-apex-undercloud       - (required) Undercloud Image
     - opnfv-apex-common           - (required) Supporting config files and scripts
+    - python34-markupsafe         - (required) Dependency of opnfv-apex-common ***
+    - python3-jinja2              - (required) Dependency of opnfv-apex-common ***

     ** One or more of these RPMs is required
     Only one of opnfv-apex, opnfv-apex-onos and opnfv-apex-opendaylight-sfc is required.
 It is safe to leave the unneeded SDN controller's RPMs uninstalled if you do not intend to use them.

+    *** These RPMs are not yet distributed by CentOS or EPEL.
+    Apex has built these for distribution with Apex while CentOS and EPEL do not distribute them.
+Once they are carried in an upstream channel Apex will no longer carry them and they will not need special handling for installation.

     To install these RPMs download them to the local disk on your CentOS 7 install and pass the file names directly to yum:
+    ``sudo yum install python34-markupsafe-<version>.rpm python3-jinja2-<version>.rpm``
     ``sudo yum install opnfv-apex-<version>.rpm opnfv-apex-undercloud-<version>.rpm opnfv-apex-common-<version>.rpm``